 1 district to reimburse the Prior Years' Obligations appropriation by the amount equal to the excess requested.
 An 2 appropriation reversion sum does not negate the necessity of encumbering sufficient funds to cover known expenses; 3 proof of circumstances beyond an agency's ability to encumber must be documented on the request for transfer to be 4 excluded from the reimbursement clause.
 Except for Personnel Costs obligations, all requests for prior year funds to 5 complete the payment of one-time items will require a reimbursement to the Prior Years' Obligations appropriation 6 by the requesting agency from any appropriation other than Personnel Costs.
 The reimbursement shall be removed 7 from the current fiscal year's budget.
 The reimbursement clause shall not apply to legal judgments against the 8 agency or school district.
 A reimbursement under this section shall not be deemed to be prohibited by 10 Del.
 C. § 9 8111.
-10 Section 64. (a) For Fiscal Year 2017 2018, 29 Del.
+10 Section 65. (a) For Fiscal Year 2017 2018, 29 Del.
 C. § 6529 is interpreted to include the ability to 11 implement a hiring review process.
 All state agencies with the exception of Legislative, Judicial, Higher Education 12 and school districts shall be subject to the provisions of 29 Del.
 C. § 6529 as interpreted by this section.
 13 Implementation of a hiring review process shall require all positions to be reviewed and approved by the Director of 14 OMB prior to filling.
 All non-cabinet agency hiring requests shall also require the review and approval of the 15 Controller General prior to filling.
 16 (b) In the event the authority granted in subsection (a) of this section is implemented, Chapters 3.0 and 17 13.0 of the Merit Rules notwithstanding, the Director of OMB shall have the authority to extend temporary 18 promotions based on agency need until the hiring review process has ended.
 At the time the hiring review process 19 has ended, those temporary promotions granted during the hiring review process shall be subject to the limitations 20 identified in the Merit Rules governing the duration of temporary promotions.
-21 Section 65.
+21 Section 66.
 For Fiscal Year 2017 2018, the Director of OMB, pursuant to 29 Del.
 C. § 6529, may 22 implement an overtime management practices review process for all state agencies with the exception of Legislative, 23 Judicial, Higher Education and school districts.
-Said review shall include, but not be limited to, operational implement an overtime management practices review process for all state agencies with the exception of Legislative, Judicial, Higher Education and school districts.
-Said review shall include, but not be limited to, operational guidelines, guidelines to prohibit excessive utilization, staffing ratios and standard work week schedules for employees.
+Said review shall include, but not be limited to, operational 24 guidelines, guidelines to prohibit excessive utilization, staffing ratios and standard work week schedules for employees.
 The Director of OMB shall report to the Governor and the Co-Chairs of the Joint Finance Committee no later than May 1 of each fiscal year on the status of any review process implemented pursuant to this section.

-Section 66.
+Section 67.
 The Office of Management and Budget is authorized to transfer Fiscal Year 2015